Volunteer at Our Neighbors’ Table

 Are there opportunities for groups to volunteer?

-There are many opportunities for individuals and groups alike during normal operations.
-Common group projects include serving a Wednesday Meal, assisting guests at the Market, and sorting donated food items.
-However at this time due to COVID-19 health concerns, we do not have any group volunteer opportunities.
+There are many opportunities for individuals and groups alike through our sponsor and serve program during normal operations.
+Common group projects include serving at the Community Meal, and assisting guests at the Market.

 Will volunteering satisfy my community service requirements?